GDCh top issues

 Chemistry courses and university teaching

-Position paper of the mathematical and scientific societies on further and vocational training of teachers (March 2022)
+Position paper of the mathematical and scientific societies on further training and vocational training for teachers (March 2022)

-The position paper of the mathematical and scientific specialist societies united in Wissenschaft-verbindet calls on politicians and school authorities to create qualified further training offers for teachers of mathematical and scientific school subjects and to make it easier for them to participate during regular working hours.
+The position paper of the mathematical and natural science specialist societies associated with science calls on politicians and school authorities to create qualified training courses for teachers of mathematical and scientific school subjects and to make it easier for them to take part in them during regular working hours.

-With this list of topics, the Chemistry Study Commission of the German Chemical Society (GDCh) takes stock of the six-semester Bachelor's university courses in chemistry at universities and shows future prospects.
+With this catalog of topics, the Chemistry Study Commission of the German Chemical Society (GDCh) takes stock of the six-semester Bachelor of Chemistry university courses at universities and shows future perspectives.
 To the recommendations

-Education, research and innovation policy position paper of chemical organizations (March 2021)
+Education, research and innovation policy position paper of the chemical organizations (March 2021)

-Publisher: Federal Chemical Employers Association (BAVC), German Bunsen Society for Physical Chemistry eV (DBG), Society for Chemical Engineering and biotechnology eV (DECHEMA), Society for Biochemistry and Molecular Biology eV (GBM), German Chemical Society eV (GDCh), Industrial Union for Mining, Chemistry and Energy (IG BCE), Association of Employed Academics and Executives in the Chemical Industry eV (VAA), and Association of the Chemical Industry eV (VCI) To the position paper
+Publisher: Federal Chemical Employers Association (BAVC), German Bunsen Society for Physical Chemistry eV (DBG), Society for Chemical Engineering and biotechnology eV (DECHEMA), Society for Biochemistry and Molecular Biology eV (GBM), German Chemical Society eV (GDCh), Industrial Union for Mining, Chemicals and Energy (IG BCE), Association of Employed Academics and Managers in the Chemical Industry (VAA), and Association of the Chemical Industry (VCI) To the position paper

-Cross-association position paper on the upper level in the nine-year high school (April 2019)
+Cross-association position paper on the upper level of nine-year high schools (April 2019)

 The GDCh and six other associations present their demands for teaching in high schools.
 To the position paper

-Closed conference “Strengthening chemistry lessons in grades 5 and 6” (June 2017)
+Conference “Strengthening chemistry teaching in grades 5 and 6” (June 2017)

-The results of the retreat at the Evangelische Akademie Tutzing in September 2016 are summarized in a brochure.
+The results of the closed meeting at the Evangelical Academy in Tutzing in September 2016 are summarized in a brochure.

-The catalog of topics for the six-semester Bachelor's university courses in chemistry at universities contains an inventory of the core content of the modern Bachelor's degree in chemistry, spanning around four semesters, as well as optional curriculum components.
+The catalog of topics for the six-semester bachelor's university courses in chemistry at universities contains an inventory of the core content of the modern bachelor's degree in chemistry covering around four semesters, as well as optional curriculum components.
 To the recommendations

 Statistical surveys

-Every year, the GDCh collects comprehensive data on the number of chemistry students in the various stages of study, the number of exams taken, their assessments and the duration of the study.
-In addition, data on habilitations, habilitation candidates and junior professorships at German universities, as well as the proportion of female C3 and C4 professors are regularly recorded.
+The GDCh collects extensive data every year on the number of chemistry students in the various study sections, the number of exams taken, their assessments and the length of study.
+In addition, data on habilitations, habilitation candidates and junior professorships at German universities, as well as the proportion of female C3 and C4 professors, are regularly collected.
 Further information

 equal opportunity